yingpingzhang/beyond-feelings/english_version/19_Persuading_Others.md

 1. Respect your audience.
 2. Understand your audience’s viewpoint.
-3. Begin from a position you have incommon with your readers.
+3. Begin from a position you have in common with your readers.
 4. Take a positive approach.
 5. Understate your argument when ever possible.
 6. Concede where the opposing side has a point.